150 Random Facts So Interesting You’ll Say, “OMG!”

-This area in the North Atlantic Sea, is also called “The Devil’s Triangle” because it is an area of the ocean that stretches between the tip of Florida, Bermuda, and Puerto Rico.
-It has been thought to seemingly swallow up ships and aircraft, never to be seen again, and explorers as far back as Columbus have reported odd occurrences, like fireballs in the sky (that turned out to be a meteor crashing).
+This area in the North Atlantic Sea is also called “The Devil’s Triangle” because it is an area of the ocean that stretches between the tip of Florida, Bermuda, and Puerto Rico.
+It has been thought to seemingly swallow up ships and aircrafts.
+Explorers as far back as Christopher Columbus have reported odd occurrences, like fireballs in the sky (that turned out to be a meteor crashing).

-There’s a World Record for Greatest Distance Thrown in a Car Accident (Spoiler Alert: He survived!)
+There’s a World Record—and a Happy Ending—for the Greatest Distance Thrown in a Car Accident

-This is one world record you may not want to try and top, recorded in the Guinness Book of World Records.
-A car traveling 70mph struck Matthew McKnight, an off-duty paramedic, when he stopped to help at an accident on the side of an interstate in 2001.
+This is one world record you may not want to try and top.
+A car traveling 70 miles per hour struck Matthew McKnight, an off-duty paramedic, when he stopped to help out with an accident on the side of an interstate in 2001.
 He was thrown 118 feet, almost half a football field.

 Dr. Eric Brader, his emergency room physician, told McKnight he should send it into the Guinness Book of World Records, but McKnight brushed it off as a joke.
 Brader was so impressed by the feat that he sent in the paperwork anyways, which was approved in 2003, but didn’t make the cut until its 2008 edition.